colinfwren/garner/README.md

-# garner
+# Welcome to Garner
-self-hostable self-reflection journal to help you in your career
+Garner is a self-hostable self-reflection journal designhed to help you in your career.